Annual Report 2018/2019

 A study by the NIHR School for Social Care Research looked at self-directed social care support for Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Intersex or who hold identities such as non-binary (LGBTQI+)) disabled people, in partnership with the Norah Fry Centre for Disability Studies, University of Bristol, Social Care Institute for Excellence and the charities Regard and Stonewall.

-The study found that LGBTQI+ disabled people who use self-directed support reported many positives from having more choice, control and power.
+The LGBTQI+ Disabled People and self-directed social care support study (PDF) found that LGBTQI+ disabled people who use self-directed support reported many positives from having more choice, control and power.